Exclusive: Iran smuggles in $1 billion of bank notes to skirt sanctions - sources

 THE GULF CONNECTION

-Iranian and Western diplomatic sources said as much as $500 million in cash was funnelled to Iran through traders in Iraq.
+Iranian and Western diplomatic sources said as much as $500 million in cash was funneled to Iran through traders in Iraq.

 An Iraqi government financial adviser told Reuters that Iraq was a major source of dollars for Iran, but the Iraqi government had this year begun to restrict the central bank's dollar sales to private banks and traders in an attempt to control the flow of dollars out of the country.